 Terry Blankenship likes to run up a creek without a paddle to catch early spring bass.

-Rain runoff will also cause bass to move into the rivers, but Blankenship avoids targeting tributary bass then because the fish are on the move which makes them harder to pinpoint.
+Rain runoff will also cause bass to move into the rivers, but Blankenship avoids targeting tributary bass then because the fish are on the move, which makes them harder to pinpoint.
 The river could also be high and muddy, especially after heavy rains.
-“If it is a big rain it really gets the creeks up running big,” Blankenship says.
+“If it is a big rain, it gets the creeks running big,” Blankenship says.
 “Then your odds have gone down a lot because that limits you to only a few spots to fish.”

-Warmer water flowing into the lake from the tributaries also triggers bass into migrating up the rivers and creeks.
-“Once the river water gets to be warmer than the lake water that is just a trigger,” Blankenship says.
+Warmer water flowing into the lake from the tributaries also triggers bass to migrate up the rivers and creeks.
+“Once the river water gets warmer than the lake water, that is just a trigger,” Blankenship says.

 That’s the time to follow the bass up the creek or river “as far as your boat will let you,” according to Blankenship.
 The depth of bass in the tributaries varies.
-“Some of the rivers just don’t have a lot of depth,” Blankenship says.
-“A lot of the rivers have filled in with gravel and have lost some of the main holes.
-But there is always current that causes some kind of an area to get dug out.
-Any time you can find a place that has a little sheltered area where there is a turn in the river or a log it kind of gives those fish a chance to ambush whatever bait comes through there or just kind of rest up there.
+“Some rivers just don’t have a lot of depth,” Blankenship says.
+“Many rivers have filled in with gravel and have lost some of the main holes.
+But there is always current that causes some area to get dug out.
+Any time you can find a place with a little sheltered area where there is a turn in the river or a log, it gives those fish a chance to ambush whatever bait comes through there or just rest up there.

-“Any time you can find some type of small eddy that has some kind of current break in it the fish will really pile up in those places,” Blankenship says.
-“You can then catch a lot of fish in one spot which is what really makes the river fishing fun early in the year.”
+“Any time you find some type of small eddy that has some kind of current break in it, the fish will pile up in those places,” Blankenship says.
+“You can then catch a lot of fish in one spot, which makes the river fishing fun early in the year.”

-The regional tournament angler begins searching for tributary bass in the deeper holes first.
+The regional tournament angler first begins searching for tributary bass in the deeper holes.
 The tributaries also feature vast mud flats strewn with partially or wholly submerged logs and steep rock banks, both of which hold bass.

 “It is always nice to have a good sunny day,” Blankenship says.
-The water in the tributaries usually has some stain to it so the dirtier water absorbs the warmth of the sunshine and the warmer water tends to activate the bass then.
+The water in the tributaries usually has some stain to it, so the dirtier water absorbs the warmth of the sunshine, and the warmer water then activates the bass.

-Fishing up the tributaries in the early spring can produce a mixed bag of smallmouth, largemouth and spotted bass.
+Fishing the tributaries in the early spring can produce a mixed bag of smallmouth, largemouth, and spotted bass.
 Blankenship frequently catches numbers of bass in the tributaries and some quality fish in the 4- to 5-pound range.

-The tributaries contain plenty of navigation hazards such as logs wedged in the mud bottom of the channel and the shallow mud flats, so Blankenship advises to use extreme caution when running up the creeks and rivers.
-“I just recommend you take your time any time you are in unfamiliar water that you think has a lot of shallow logs and debris and rocks that can tear up your boat or even do harm to yourself,” he says.
+The tributaries contain plenty of navigation hazards, such as logs wedged in the mud bottom of the channel and the shallow mud flats, so Blankenship advises using extreme caution when running up the creeks and rivers.
+“I recommend you take your time any time you are in unfamiliar water that you think has a lot of shallow logs and debris and rocks that can tear up your boat or even harm yourself,” he says.

-Navigating at idle speed is a good safety precaution any time you start seeing logs sticking up in the middle of the tributary.
+Navigating at idle speed is a reasonable safety precaution whenever you see logs sticking up in the middle of the tributary.